A Formal Model for Polarization under Confirmation Bias in Social Networks: Related Work

 \subsubsection{Polarization}

-Polarization was originally studied as a psychological phenomenon in \cite{M76}, and was first rigorously and quantitatively defined by economists Esteban and Ray \cite{Esteban:94:Econometrica}.
+Polarization was originally studied as a psychological phenomenon in~\cite{M76}, and was first rigorously and quantitatively defined by economists Esteban and Ray~\cite{Esteban:94:Econometrica}.
 Their measure of polarization, discussed in Section~\ref{sec:model}, is influential, and we adopt it in this paper.
-Li et al.\cite{li}, and later Proskurnikov et al. \cite{proskurnikov} modeled consensus and polarization in social networks.
+Li et al.~\cite{li}, and later Proskurnikov et al.~\cite{proskurnikov} modeled consensus and polarization in social networks.
 Like much other work, they treat polarization simply as the lack of consensus and focus on when and under what conditions a population reaches \review{an agreement}\review{.
-Elder's work} \cite{alexis} focuses on methods to avoid polarization, without using a quantitative definition of polarization. \cite{Guerra} measures polarization but purely as a function of network topology, rather than taking agents' quantitative beliefs and opinions into account, in agreement with some of our results.
+Elder's work}~\cite{alexis} focuses on methods to avoid polarization, without using a quantitative definition of polarization.